-2.43 Section 11 deals with income from property held for charitable or religious purposes.
-It specifies the conditions on satisfaction of which the entity gets tax exemptions.
+Section 11 specifies the following conditions on satisfaction of which the entity gets tax exemptions.

 - (i) The organization must spend 85% of its income in any financial year on the objects of the organization.
 The organization has until 12 months following the end of the financial year to comply with this requirement. - (ii) Surplus income may be accumulated for specific projects for a period ranging from 1 to 5 years. - (iii) The organization's income must be applied or accumulated in India.
-If for any reason income received falls short of 85% the entity has to apply in writing to get exemption and the funds have to be deposited as specified in section 11(5);

-- (iv) If due to circumstances beyond the control of the entity, the accumulated income cannot be applied for the purpose it was set up, the entity has to apply to the Assessing Officer and if permission is granted and other conditions set in the Act are met ,entity can apply the income for other charitable or religious purposes which are similar to its objects. - (v) If the organisation is dissolved, then Assessing officer may allow the income to be transferred to a trust or institution specified under section 11(3)(d).
+If for any reason income received falls short of 85% the entity has to apply in writing to get exemption and the funds have to be deposited as specified in section 11(5); - (iv) If due to circumstances beyond the control of the entity, the accumulated income cannot be applied for the purpose it was set up, the entity has to apply to the Assessing Officer and if permission is granted and other conditions set in the Act are met, entity can apply the income for other charitable or religious purposes which are similar to its objects. - (v) If the organisation is dissolved, then Assessing officer may allow the income to be transferred to a trust or institution specified under Section 11(3)(d).